TommyHuang821/UI_DigitalNumberRecognition/README.md

 Check the check box: You must check the check box of File type (isImage/isVideo).

 Push the Process: Get the final result.

+In video case, the speed is 0.5s per-frame.
+Please tune the speed (Line 27 in Process_Recognition.m) to you want, if you feel the display speed is too slow.